JasonQSY/JI-GPACal/README.md

 ## Improvements and Contribution

+There are several points open to pull request.
+Other improvements are also welcomed.

-- Neglect the line if letter grade is empty (it is useful because I can type the course just after taking it).
+- [X] Neglect the line if letter grade is empty (it is useful because I can type the course just after taking it).
+Completed by [@CZY](https://github.com/IFICL).
-- Support `csv` file.
+- [ ] Support `csv` file.
-- Can be used without python environment (actually only use `py2exe` is okay).
+- [ ] Can be used without python environment (actually only use `py2exe` is okay).